Home

 Breakfast in the guesthouse

-Flght Leh - Delhi, Delhi - Taschkent - Frankfurt
+Flight Leh - Delhi, Delhi - Tashkent - Frankfurt

 Flight over the Himalaya to Delhi